Portrait of Mohsen Manesh

 Biography

-At Oregon Law, Professor Manesh teaches a variety of business law courses covering corporations, LLCs, securities regulation, contracts, and mergers & acquisitions.
-In recognition of his classroom teaching, he has received the Orlando J. Hollis Faculty Teaching Award, the law school's highest teaching honor.
+At Oregon Law, Professor Manesh teaches core business courses covering corporations, LLCs, securities regulation, contracts, and mergers & acquisitions.
+He has received the Orlando J. Hollis Faculty Teaching Award, the law school's highest teaching honor, and the University of Oregon's Herman Award for Outstanding Online Education.

 Publications: